Guangmingcheng railway station

 Guangmingcheng railway station (光明城站 (Guāngmíngchéng Zhàn, Bright City railway station)) is a railway station of the Guangzhou–Shenzhen–Hong Kong Express Rail Link and is located in Guangming District, Shenzhen, Guangdong, China.

+Name

+It is named after the urban area (so-called "city" / "城") of Guangming District in Shenzhen city.

 China Railway

 The Guangzhou–Shenzhen–Hong Kong Express Rail Link is in service.
-The line starts at the West Kowloon Terminal in Hong Kong and ends at Guangzhou.
+The line starts at Guangzhou and ends at the West Kowloon Terminal in Hong Kong.